 With the fall in the interest rates, home loan rates have become cheaper than ever.
 If you had taken fixed interest rate loans at a high-interest rate in the past and your existing lender doesn’t allow a switch to a , it makes sense to do the switch.
-Also, if your existing lender continues to charge a higher rate, then you can switch to a cheaper fixed or floating-rate loan.
+Also, if your existing lender continues to charge a higher rate, then you can switch to a cheaper fixed or loan.

 Check Out Fixed vs Floating Interest Rate